t4d0/databases/README.md

-Mostly true or false value strings for databases, cus i cant be asked to add auth to most of my projects that use them
+mostly random jsons with a true or false string bc i cba to add auth to projects